-IBM Launches Granite 4.0 3B Vision for Enterprise Documents
+IBM Releases Granite 4.0 3B Vision for Document Parsing and Chart Extraction

 IBM's Granite 4.0 3B Vision is a compact multimodal model optimized for document parsing, chart-to-code extraction, and high-accuracy data retrieval.